 Figure 1 shows the research strategy used in the systematic literature review (Sassanelli, Rosa, et al., 2019; Sassanelli, Rossi, et al., 2019; Smart et al., 2017).
 3 documents were taken in consideration through cross-referencing processes and 2 through hand search.
 Finally, 7 more documents were suggested by experts to be added to the list.
-Applying the three criteria, the set of documents found was reduced to a final set of 19 selected articles that had been fully analysed.
-The entire process of selection and examination of the documents was conducted by two authors, carrying it out autonomously to avoid bias of analysis along the review.
-Finally, their results were put in comparison and made consistent to each other, leading to the research presented in this article.
-The selection was based on the relevance of documents, by considering only those contributions proposing simulation approaches and tools to foster the adoption of the CE paradigm.
+Applying the three criteria, the set of documents found was reduced to 19 articles to be fully analysed.
+The selection and examination of documents was conducted by two authors, carrying it out autonomously to avoid bias of analysis along the review.
+Finally, their results were compared and made consistent to each other, leading to the research presented in this article.
+The selection was based on the relevance of documents, by considering only those contributions proposing simulation approaches and tools fostering the adoption of CE practices.